Krakenfall/taco-bot/README.md

  }
 }
 ```
-2. Set the callback URL for the GroupMe bot using the format `http://[ipaddress where the app runs]:[port from appconfig]/command`
+2. Set the callback URL for the GroupMe bot using the format `http://[domain from appconfig]:[port from appconfig]/command`
 3. Run the command `node nodeserver.js`
 4. [incomplete]